mozilla-conduit/conduit-docs/phabricator-user.rst

 ****************

-If you have questions about our Phabricator installation, you can find the team in #phabricator on irc.mozilla.com and mozilla.slack.com.
+If you have questions about our Phabricator installation, you can find the team in #conduit on chat.mozilla.org and mozilla.slack.com.
-The team also hangs out in #conduit, which is our channel for development discussions.
 Feel free to join if you'd like to help us out!

 Issues can be filed in Bugzilla under the Conduit product.
 These are the main components: